10 Steps to Create a Trucking Business Plan

 Simon Sinek probably says it best: “People buy from you because of why you do what you do, not because of what you do.”
 You likely got into trucking for a reason.
 Maybe there’s a passion beyond just making money.
 That “why” and the reason you want to run a trucking business needs to come through in everything you do and say.
 That will set you apart and hopefully get investors and other financial backers excited.

-2. General business knowledge.
+- General business knowledge.
 Your business plan should show that you know things go wrong in business and that you have a plan for them.
-It should demonstrate that you understand how to keep your business running, track expenses, profit, loss, cash flow, and know taxes and corporate structure.
+It should demonstrate that you understand how to keep your business running, build a client base, and track expenses, profit, loss, and cash flow.
+It should also show that you’re financially savvy overall, with knowledge of taxes and corporate structure.

 Before they invest in your company, financial backers will be investing in you and who you are.
 Most of all, your business plan should include you.